getsentry/sentry-docs/src/collections/_documentation/learn/configuration.md

 ### environment

 Sets the environment.
 This string is freeform and not set by default.
-A release can be associated with more than one environment to separate them im the UI (think `staging` vs `prod` or similar).
+A release can be associated with more than one environment to separate them in the UI (think `staging` vs `prod` or similar).

 {:.config-key}
 ### repos

-For repository integration the repository identifiers need to be sent along.
+For repository integration, the repository identifiers need to be sent along.
 For more information have a look at [the releases documentation]({% link _documentation/learn/releases.md %}).

 {:.config-key}